amichyrpi/Ahen-db/SECURITY.md

 ## Encryption key

-- If you are using encryption, keep your encryption key secure and do not share it with anyone.
+- If you are using encryption, keep your encryption key and salt key secure and do not share it with anyone.

 ## Supported Versions